Episode 26: Earth, Yamato is…

 The shape was chosen.
 Her name was most likely given.
 But having reached a state close to Godhood, Teresa chose – or was forced – to become a conscious spokesperson of what can only be described as fate itself; the flow of time.
 While she may not have been that tree as her former collective, her existence is certainly interlinked with it now.

 Why did I bring up the “1,000 years ago” connection?
 Many things happened 1,000 years ago, according to both the old and new Yamato works.
 In 2199 Ep 8, 1,000 years of the Garmillas empire is celebrated.
 In 2202 Ep 3, Varel says that records of Teresa’s existence date back to 1,000 years.
 In 2202 Ep 20, Zordar and Gairen are shown to have discovered the Ark of Destruction, then promptly seized planet Zemulia, presumably ending its kind.

-And there’s already more; in the August teaser for 2205 Part I, Dezarium Commander Deda – of the Dark Nebula Empire – converses with an unknown voice, likely to be Lord Skaldart.
+And there’s already more; in the August teaser for 2205 Part I, Dezarium Commander Deda – of the Dark Nebula Empire – converses with his commanding officer Meldaz.
 They collectively say that, for the sake of the Dezarium’s 1,000 year long dream, all they need is Iscandar.

 Going back to original continuity, in Yamato III, the religious nation of Shalbart is said to have ruled the universe with an iron fist and deadly WMD’s (Weapons of Mass Destruction) 1,000 years ago.
 This plot element was given to Iscandar in 2199, though no timeframe is given for when the Iscandarian Empire ruled the universe.